joetjo/jopLauncher/README.md

   - type : to be able to filter display by type
   - note : personal evaluation
   - status : in progress, standby, to be started, ...
+- update markdownHelper to 2.0 ( add count support for statistics )

 # Last version is 2021.1.1221a

 # Enhancement
 - update markdownHelper to 1.9

 # Known limitations